gia-uh/argo/README.md

 **ARGO** can be used primarily in two modes: code-first, and declarative.

-### Code-first mode
+### Programatic mode

-The code-first mode involves using the `argo` Python package in your code, and is mostly useful if you need a deep integration with your own tools.
+The programatic or code-first mode involves using the `argo` Python package in your code, and is mostly useful if you need a deep integration with your own tools.

 Here is a quick hello world example that sets up a basic chat agent with no fancy tools or skills.
 We assume you have the relevant environment variables `API_KEY`, `BASE_URL` and `MODEL` exported.